 How to Pick the Perfect Private Money Lender for Your Real Estate Deals

 Maybe you’ve got two or three different people.
-What can you do to pick or seek out the right private money lender for what you’re looking to set up in your business.
+What can you do to pick or seek out the right private money lender for what you’re looking to set up in your business?

 Ask a lot of questions.

 The first thing you want to do is ask a lot of questions.
 Do NOT immediately start throwing deals at these people.
 Oh, hey!
 Uncle Charlie wants to work with me and lend me money for my business.
 Let me immediately throw Uncle Charlie deals.
 No!

 You need to ask this question because the source of the capital will in some ways dictate how you have to structure that deal.
 If they are taking their money from a self-directed IRA retirement account and they’re loaning it to you, then there are certain hoops that have to get jumped through with your self-directed IRA custodian.
 You might need to speak to that custodian.
 You might need to get some paperwork from that custodian.
 It will likely slow down their ability to close by several weeks to get that money released to you by their IRA custodian.